ray923/IPEdgeDemo/README.md

 # Demos
-This is the collection of the Code test and test demo
+This is the collection of the Code tests and test demos